ddcroft73/api-logger-v2/readme.md

 # The first 3 args are postional, after that they are all Kwargs.
 logger.delay(
-    stream,     # "INFO", "ERROR", or any other stream location,   # Username or "system"
+    <stream>,                 # "INFO", "ERROR", or any other stream
-    message,
+    <username> || <system>,   # Username or "system"
+    <message>,                # Da message.
-    **kwargs    # tinmestamp, heading, dict_to_string, m
+    <kwargs>                  # tinmestamp, heading, dict_to_string, m
 )
-# Since the log entries are turned over to Celery, Celery actually puts the task in a queue and executes
+# Since the log entries are turned over to Celery, Celery actually puts the
-# THen in the order they were received, so you don't actually call a method on the logger class. this is abstracted away
+# task in a queue and executes them in the order they were received, so you
+# don't actually call a method on the logger class.
+This is abstracted away
 # and done by Celery at the right time.
-Hence the call to "delay()"
+Hence the call to "delay()".

-# If you call it with no positionals, and just an "m" kwarg:
+# If you call it with no positionals, and just: m="Log entry message here."
 # This will result in a system INFO stream message
 logger.delay(m="This log entry will go under INFO for the system.")

+# Basic Logger usage and entry syntax.
+# Log an INFO Stream message for the current active user on the system.
 logger.delay("INFO", current_active_user, "Log entry here.", timestamp=True)
+# Log an ERROR Stream message for the System.
+Non user specific
 logger.delay("ERROR", "system", "Log entry here.", timestamp=True)

 # Results:
 # a simple one line log entry.
-INFO:  Log entry here. § [2024-04-09 20:39:05]
+INFO:  Log entry here. § [2024-04-09 20:39:05]    # No mention of the user,
+                                                  # but it willbe in this users
+                                                  # log directory
+ERROR:  Log entry here. § [2024-04-09 20:39:05]   # No mention of the System,
+                                                  # but stored in the System
+                                                  # log directory.

 # This allows you to log your entry in JSON (Sort of) format.
+Some entries
-Some entries are just better read this way and it allows
+# are just better read this way and it allows you better control over the data.
+# Yes this feature is a bit more involved, but it comes naturally once you've
+# done 4,258 of them. joking...
+But the layout here really is handy for logging
-# you better control over the data.
+# detailed data.

 user_data_dict = {
     "username": "usera1@gizzleMail.com",
     "IP_Address": "200.88.45.102",